transportenergy/ipcc-ar6-wg3-ch10/README.rst

      --help  Show this message and exit.

    Commands:
-     cache      Cache data from the IIASA API in data/cache/. debug      Demo or debug code.
+     cache      Cache data from the IIASA API in data/cache/SOURCE/. debug      Demo or debug code.
      plot       Plot data to output/.
-     refs       Retrieve reference files listed in ref/urls.txt to ref/. variables  Write lists of variables for each data source.
+     refs       Retrieve reference files listed in ref/urls.txt to ref/. upload     Upload outputs to Box using rclone. variables  Write lists of variables for each data source.

    # Run a particular command